What are they and when/where do I do them?

 b.
 Disadvantage: Boring

 3. Road –

 a.
 Advantage: Challenging (can be good and bad.
-And will give you a great gauge on effort.
+And will give you a great gauge on RPE (rate of perceived effort).
 Simulates the course that you’ll be running.

 b.
 Disadvantage: Must gauge run by effort (unless you have GPS).
 Possible inconsistent splits.